Vyral/sean-zanganeh-blog/_posts/2018-05-11-what-you-should-know-about-building-granny-flats.md

   - Real Estate
   - Home Owner Tips
 excerpt: >-
-  Are you thinking about building an ADU or granny flat on your property?
+  Are you thinking about building an ADU or Granny Flat on your property?
 Today I have Ian Scattergood with me to talk about the guidelines for San Diego.
 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Sean+Zanganeh/Videos/-+San+Diego%252C+CA+Real+Estate-+Granny+Flats+Fixed.mp4